Furnace Repair Checklist

-Flat filters ought to be replaced once a month, while pleated filters should last somewhere in the vicinity of three months.
-You may also use a washable filter that will work for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make the process go more quickly down the road, use a permanent marker on your furnace exterior or ductwork to indicate the airflow direction and filter size.

 Also known as drain pans, condensate pans capture moisture your heating system pulls from the air.

 If moisture is dripping from your heater or its pan is overflowing, try these recommendations.

 - If your pan includes a drain (look for a PVC pipe), check that it isn’t clogged.
 If it requires draining, drop in a special pan-cleaning tablet you can purchase at home improvement or hardware stores.

 - If your pan uses a pump, take a look at the float switch.
 If the switch can’t be moved from the “up” position with standing water in the pan, contact us at 703-278-2036, because you will likely need a new pump.

 If faults persist, take a look inside your furnace’s plastic window to confirm the blower motor’s status.
 Dependent on the model, the light could also be mounted on the exterior of your heater.